ros2/design/articles/ros2_dds_security.md

 Both the **Authentication** and **Access control** plugins utilize the capabilities of the **Cryptographic** plugin in order to verify signatures, etc.
 This is also where the functionality to encrypt DDS topic communication resides.

-ROS 2 uses the builtin cryptographic plugin (called "DDS:Crypto:AES-GCM-GMAC", see section 9.5 of the [DDS-Security spec][dds_security]), which provides authenticated encryption using Advanced Encryption Standard (AES) in Galois Counter Mode (AES-GCM).
+While the SPI architecture again allows for a number of possibilities, ROS 2 uses the builtin cryptographic plugin (called "DDS:Crypto:AES-GCM-GMAC", see section 9.5 of the [DDS-Security spec][dds_security]), which provides authenticated encryption using Advanced Encryption Standard (AES) in Galois Counter Mode (AES-GCM).

+The rationale for using the builtin plugin as opposed to anything else is the same as the other plugins:

+1. It's the only approach described in detail by the spec.
+2. It's mandatory for all compliant DDS implementations to interoperably support it (see section 2.3 of the [DDS-Security spec][dds_security]), which makes the ROS 2 security features work across vendors with minimal effort.

 # DDS-Security integration with ROS 2: SROS 2